rachel-rebecca/project2-group1/README.md

-error-image# Notes from project creators:
+# Notes from project creators:
 This project is currently in the process of being deployed/published through netlify.

 Below are screenshots of the app and its functionality: